ServiceNow (Flow Designer) v2

 - Instance URL: Type the Base URL for Flow Designer.
 Format: https://example.xmatters.com

 - Client ID: If you used OAuth to connect to Flow Designer, enter the client ID.
-If you used basic auth, leave this field blank.
+If you used Basic Auth, leave this field blank.

 Click Submit to create the credentials record.